 Increased melatonin production

 Melatonin is a hormone that helps control your body’s daily rhythm.
 When the sun sets, melatonin is released in your body, and these levels decrease when exposed to sunlight.
 Artificial blue light, however, interferes with the natural rise and fall of melatonin levels in our bodies.
-By using blue light glasses, you are helping your body maintain optimal melatonin levels.
+One of the benefits of using blue lights glasses is that you get to help your body maintain optimal melatonin levels.
 This helps you fall asleep faster at night and ensures you get an adequate amount of sleep.

 Control cortisol release

 Cortisol is another hormone just like melatonin and is involved in many bodily functions, mainly keeping blood sugar and blood pressure under control.
 It is also called the “stress hormone” as extra amounts of this hormone are released when you are stressed.
 Cortisol is released in the morning, and its levels fall throughout the day.
-When you use blue light blocking glasses, you keep your cortisol levels in check as prolonged exposure to blue light can cause fluctuations.
+Another of the many benefits of blue light glasses is that you can keep your cortisol levels in check as prolonged exposure to blue light can cause fluctuations.

 Helpful for shift workers

 Research shows that shift workers, particularly those in the night shift are found to be at high risk for circadian rhythm disruptions and fluctuating.
-This can increase their risk of a number of severe illnesses like heart disease, cancer, obesity, digestive problems, etc. By using blue light blocking glasses, shift workers can regulate their internal body clocks and protect against fatal illnesses.
+This can increase their risk of a number of severe illnesses like heart disease, cancer, obesity, digestive problems, etc. Blue light filter glasses have several benefits.
+By using blue light blocking glasses, shift workers can regulate their internal body clocks and protect against fatal illnesses.

 Prevent macular degeneration

 Age-related macular degeneration or AMD is a problem that arises when a part of your retina (the macula) is damaged.
 A person with AMD will have a normal peripheral vision but loses their central vision.
 This means they cannot see fine details when looking at things that are close by or far away.
 While there are several causes of AMD, you are also likely to develop this condition if you are exposed to blue light for extended periods of time.
 Artificial blue light penetrates your eyes all the way to your retina.
-You can mitigate these problems by wearing blue light blocking glasses.
+With blue light filter glasses, benefits can be reaped, and one of them is mitigating these problems.